-Students are expected to attend the class sessions and to be fully present and engaged in class activities and discussions.
+Students are expected to attend the Integrative Seminar Zoom sessions and to be fully present and engaged in class activities and discussions.
 A rich exchange of ideas is a key element of the learning process in this class.
 It is expected that students will prepare in advance for each class and participate in all learning processes through thoughtful, respectful contributions.
+Cameras ON are expected during class discussions and small breakout rooms.